lexxxel/python-v4l2capture/README.md

 See capture_picture.py, capture_picture_delayed.py and list_devices.py.

 The program filmroller.py provided a gui to take captures from a webcam.
-It switches resolution between lowes (for a live view) and highes (for the snapshot).
-It is quite useful for use with slide and negative film scanners.
+It switches resolution between lowest resolution (for a live view) and highest resolution (for the snapshot).
+It is quite useful to be used with slide and negative film scanners.

 Change log
 ==========